Can SpaceX land a rocket with 1/2 cm accuracy?

 Pulling from Ryan Hansen’s excellent video where he modeled and simulated the Super Heavy catch system, the below arc is the feasible catch zone for the booster.
 This area is 22 m at its narrowest point, and needs to fit a 9 m booster in it, so this allows for ± 6.5m of side-to-side error.
 The catch arm area is 18 m long, so call that ± 9 m of front-to-back accuracy required.

 Vertical distance is likely to be the most constrained.
 If the engines shut off several meters above the arms, the booster would hit with quite a bit of force and in the worst case may bounce back off.
 There are pistons on the catch rails that could allow for damping out the impact from a dropped booster, but you still want to avoid this.
-The way to mitigate this is to center the booster in the right spot and then drop down slowly at a speed which you know is manageable for a successful catch.
+The way to mitigate this is to center the booster in the right spot and then drop down slowly at a constant speed which you know is manageable for a successful catch.
 This is what we see SpaceX do.
 The limiter here becomes fuel – dropping at a steady speed burns as much as hovering.
 If you are dropping at 1 m/s, can you do that for 5 seconds?
-It’s not clear how much fuel margin SpaceX has here.
-The engines turns off immediately after contact, but that may have been because contact was detected, and SpaceX had more fuel margin to go.
+It’s not clear how much fuel margin SpaceX has.
+The engines turned off immediately after contact, but that may have been because contact was detected, and SpaceX had more fuel margin to go.
 With a lot of uncertainty here, let’s ballpark a 5 meter tall box for a range of ±2.5m.

 Position Summary